NationalSecurityAgency/skills-docs/docs/contribution/devEnv.md

 ::: tip Is this the right project for me?

-Please keep in mind that majority of the SkillTree features are encapsulated in the [skill-service](/contribution/devEnv.html#skills-service-development) project.
+Please keep in mind that the majority of the SkillTree features are encapsulated in the [skill-service](/contribution/devEnv.html#skills-service-development) project.

 If you are making improvements to the SkillTree dashboard or its Skills Display views then your development will be scoped within the skills-service project.
 I f you have not yet, please take few minutes to review the [architecture](/contribution/architecture.html#skilltree-repositories) section.

-If you are not sure whether you need to make skill-client changes contact the SkillTree core development team.
+If you are not sure whether you need to make skill-client changes, contact the SkillTree core development team.
 :::

 ### Get, build and test

 First things first, **fork** and checkout the code (please see the [Contribution Steps](/contribution/#contribution-steps)), build it and run all of the unit and integration tests.
-Then we'll discuss development and testing steps.
+Then we'll discuss the development and testing steps.

 ```bash
 git clone <github>:skills-client.git